 Privacy lawyer at Chen Palmer, James Dunne, said it was not illegal for the GCSB to incidentally pick up New Zealanders' communications in the context of overseas spying.

 "Having got that information there are some real controls on what the GCSB can do with it.

 "But one of the things it is allowed to do with it is pass that information on to a public authority overseas."

-Next story in National: Brazilian police 'slow to act' over Smith arrest
+Next story in New Zealand: Brazilian police 'slow to act' over Smith arrest